translate/translate/docs/development/styleguide.rst

 .. note::

-   We still Need to gather the useful ones that we want you to use and how to use then.
-E.g. how to talk about a paramter in the docstring.
+   We still need to gather the useful ones that we want you to use and how to use them.
+E.g. how to talk about a parameter in the docstring.
 How to reference classes in the module.
 How to reference other modules, etc.